kosli-dev/cli/docs.kosli.com/content/getting_started/part_6_evidence.md

 Evidence reported against a git commit will be automatically attached to any artifact produced from that git commit.

+If a given named evidence is reported multiple times it is the compliance status of the last reported version of the evidence that is considered the compliance state of that evidence.

 Currently we support following types of evidence:

 ## Pull request evidence